HU-SD-S3/s3-kennisbank/vanilla-web-components/hello-world.md

 The constructor is called when the element is created.
 The super() method calls the constructor of the parent class HTMLElement.
 The console.log(this) statement logs what `this` is to the console.
 The customElements.define method registers the custom element with the name 'hello-world'.

+> [!NOTE]
+> The name of the custom element must contain at least one hyphen (-).
+This is a requirement of the custom elements specification.

 To use this custom element we need to import it in the `home-page.js` file.